 I know that young kids brings a certain sense of willingness, of openness, that just doesn’t always exist in couples that have moved on to other phases of their lives.
 No judgement there, just a fact.

 So you can imagine how psyched I was a few weeks ago when I ran into a guy on the sidewalk and he introduced himself as, “Hi, I’m your future neighbor” or something like that, and then within minutes I found out that an 8 year old girl and a 5 year old boy would very certainly be taking possession of the house next door.
 Winning!
+In a matter of weeks there were Big T Moving & Delivery trucks outside their front yard and they were happily in their new house.

 It wasn’t long before I invited them over for dinner.

 In fact, they hadn’t even moved in to the house yet.
+They were probably still trying to figure out what home insurance covers and what insurance they needed to get.

 When I asked the dad if anyone in the family had an food allergies, he replied, “No, but my son’s favorite food is Palak Paneer.”